 Chef Manuel Morsiani has an amazing California connection with our Huckleberry Hill lifestyle.
 No wonder we became fast friends.
 We both love the outdoors.
 Especially in Sicily with the beautiful Mediterranean climate.
 People are obsessed with living ‘al fresco’

 Do you think Zeus, Chef Manuel Morsiani’s adorable pooch would enjoy some grilled fish?

 Most Italians grill over wood fires, and while they are a bit more cumbersome than flipping the ‘switch’ on a gas grill, the results are also much more flavorful.
 If you are committed to the ease of a propane grill, make sure to throw some wood chips onto flames.
 Another difference between Italian and USA style grilling is the Italians don’t slather on heavy BBQ sauce.
 They want the pure flavor of good quality products to shine through, mostly seasoned with herbs and wood smoke, and finished with a drizzle of good quality olive oil.

 Don’t get me wrong, at Huckleberry Hill my ‘famiglia’ loves a good USA style BBQ with gooey caramelized sauces, but the Italian way of grilling provides a nice balance of flavors.
-Combine both techniques this Memorial Day holiday.
-Kick off the summer season and also honor American Service men and women that have sacrificed for the freedoms of our country.

 Clean the calamari

 1 glass di olio extravergine (cup and a half of good quality extra virgin olive oil)

 Set aside a bunch of fresh Rosemary, to ‘brush’ sauce on the calamari while grilling.